-For many busy mothers, a nail salon is a quick getaway spot from her family and her never-ending chores at home.
-They want to enjoy some great time by letting other people pamper her with a manicure or pedicure.
+For many busy mothers, a nail salon is a quick getaway spot from their family and their never-ending chores at home.
+They want to enjoy a great time by letting other people pamper them with a manicure or pedicure.
 For mothers who decide to take their kids to a nail salon and the kid’s age range can be from infants to teenagers, some initial planning will be beneficial before going.

-Generally, taking your kid to a nail salon is preferably based on his/her age:
+Generally, taking your kid to a nail salon is preferably based on their age:

-- Under 5 years old: kids should stay at home.
+- Under five years old: kids should stay at home.

-- Under 10 years old: she can come for special occasions like birthdays or good behaviors, etc.
+- Under ten years old: they can come for special occasions like birthdays, good behaviors, etc.

-Kids under 5 years old in a nail salon
+Kids under five years old in a nail salon

-NO: if you can leave the kid at home with your husband, grandparents or someone you trust, do so.
+NO: if you can leave the kid at home with your husband, grandparents, or someone you trust, do so.
 Do not feel guilty.
 The time at the salon will be your recharge time.
 You will come home to your family in high spirits.
-Many mothers say that they feel like humans again after looking at their finished manicure or pedicure.
+Many mothers say they feel like humans again after looking at their finished manicures or pedicures.

-YES: if you can not find anybody to leave your child with and taking him/her with you is the only option and desperately want some nail service, what you should do is:
+YES: if you can not find anybody to leave your child with and to take them with you is the only option, and you desperately want some nail service, what you should do is:

-- Plan to get one service done only, be it manicure or pedicure, never both since it will be too long.
-Even if they can be done at the same time, do not go for it because you will be easily distracted.
-Unless getting many services done in the least amount of time is your goal, your main purpose of being there is relaxation and being pampered.
+- Plan to get one service done, be it a manicure or pedicure, never both, since it will be too long.
+Even if they can be done simultaneously, do not go for it because you will be easily distracted.
+Unless getting many services done in the least amount of time is your goal, your primary purpose of being there is relaxation and being pampered.

 - Call for an appointment and request the least busy time at the salon, usually in the morning and beginning of the week.
-There is a chance that you are the only customer so if your child does something that is not appropriate, you will not be too embarrassed.
-Also, this is the time which inside the nail salon has the least chemical fumes and dust.
+There is a chance that you are the only customer, so if your child does something inappropriate, you will not be too embarrassed.
+Also, this is when the nail salon has the least chemical fumes and dust.

-- Bring along his/her favorite foods, different toys, workbooks so if your child is bored with one, there will be a different one to keep him/her busy a little longer.
-Keep in mind that if your kid is bored, he or she will not sit still and will move around.
-Chances are that he or she will run into something break or knock something down.
+- Bring their favorite foods, different toys, and workbooks, so if your child is bored with one, there will be a different one to keep them busy a little longer.
+Remember that if your kid is bored, they will not sit still and will move around.
+Instead, they will run into something, break, or knock something down.

-Don’t bribe your kid with a manicure or pedicure in order to keep her quiet or stay put because she can not sit still that long for the service and she is more likely to ruin the polish before it completely dries.
-Furthermore, doing a little kid’s nails some time even more demanding than doing adults’ nails because it might take longer doing repair and repeated touch-ups.
+Don’t bribe your kid with a manicure or pedicure to keep her quiet or stay put because she can not sit still for the service, and she is more likely to ruin the polish before it completely dries.
+Furthermore, doing a little kid’s nails is even more demanding than doing adults’ nails because it might take longer to do repairs and repeat touch-ups.

-Kids under 10 years old in a nail salon
+Kids under ten years old in a nail salon

 YES: If you have to take your kid with you to your nail appointment, what you should do is: